Palette Block Types

 - One group of blocks with the

-. - A second group of blocks with the
+itemvariable having a value of1. - A second group of blocks with the

-. - A third group of blocks with the
+itemvariable having a value of2. - A third group of blocks with the

-variable having a value of3
+itemvariable having a value of3.

-.
-Each group loads the details of its NFT based on the item
+Denver is the token ID 3.
+Each group loads the details of its NFT based on the item variable separately, so even

 though they all have the same configuration, they each show their own NFT.